It could be called an intermittent lake: in the sense that sometimes is there and sometimes not.

 The inhabitants of the surroundings, fearing that the over 100 thousand annual presences are not good for its purity, then forced the authorities to issue a ban on bathing.
 Until a couple of years ago, when you could dive in those beautiful waters, the Grüner See was a must for diving enthusiasts, since between May and June it was possible to do with fins, mask and mute the same things that from July onwards instead they are made with anorak and boots: because in the period in which the lake remains dry that area becomes a park, complete with wooden walkways, bridges and benches.

-Stunning are the photos that portray divers comfortably seated on a bench or intent on going over a bridge from the bottom instead of from the one above.
+Stunning is the photos that portray divers comfortably seated on a bench or intent ongoing over a bridge from the bottom instead of from the one above.
 In short, an irresistible attraction that ended up creating real risks due to its safety: this is why the authorities were forced to limit its attendance.

 Today it can be reached at the end of spring and at the beginning of summer to admire the extraordinary color of its waters, which turn around all the shades of the emerald, accomplices the forests that cover the slopes of Hochschwab.